-It’s easy to think that when it comes to house fires, your home will always be safe.
+It’s easy to think that when it comes to house fires, it won’t happen to you.
 But at a moment’s notice, you might find yourself facing a house fire and you don’t want to be unprepared.
-It’s important that you and your family take the necessary steps in order to give yourself peace of mind.
+It’s important that you and your family take the necessary steps to help protect yourselves.

 Fire extinguishers and aerosol extinguishing sprays are important products to help ensure your home is prepared in the event of a fire.
-While the first step in fire safety should always be preparation by installing smoke alarms to alert you of an emergency and establishing a fire evacuation plan with your family, having an accessible fire extinguisher can be helpful in putting out small fires or suppressing them until the fire department arrives.
+While the first step in fire safety should always be early detection by installing smoke alarms to alert you of an emergency and establishing a fire evacuation plan with your family, having an accessible fire extinguisher can be helpful in putting out small fires or suppressing them until the fire department arrives.
 Fire extinguishers should be kept on every level of your home, as well as in the kitchen and garage.

 When to Use a Fire Extinguisher

 Aerosol Extinguishing Spray

-There is a plethora of fire extinguishers on the market, which might make it hard to choose which one to have on hand.
-Aerosol extinguishing spray discharges four times longer than traditional fire extinguishers.
-They’re also light, easy to hold, carry and use making them perfect for storage in your kitchen, garage, RV or boat.
-These cans are ideal for use in extinguishing smaller paper, fabric, wood, grease and electrical fires.
-These small cans are affordable and could end up saving your life.
+There are a plethora of fire extinguishers on the market, which might make it hard to choose which one to have on hand.
+Aerosol fire extinguishing spray discharges four times longer than traditional fire extinguishers.
+They’re also light, easy to hold, and to use making them perfect for storage in your kitchen, garage, RV or boat.
+Aerosol extinguishing sprays are ideal for use in extinguishing smaller paper, fabric, wood, grease and electrical fires.

 If you are faced with having to use a fire extinguisher or aerosol extinguishing spray, remember to use the P.A.S.S. method to effectively put out the fire.